From Place to Place: Shifting the Transportation Paradigm

-Progressive transportation planning is in the midst of a boom, but is it on the right track to create the shift that the movement is looking for and does it have a vision of what that is?
-How can we capture this momentum to create a true structural shift in how we do transportation planning?
+Progressive transportation planning may be in the midst of a boom, but is it on the right track to create the shift and vision that the movement is looking for?
+What might this vision look like, and how can we capture this momentum to effect real change in how we think about transportation planning?

-Advocates are finally getting attention for issues like the impact and efficiency of the various modes of transport, the fair allocation of road space and spending, and the opportunities to create more seamless transportation systems and choices.
-These advances all need to happen, but advocated for and implemented alone may actually end up perpetuating the existing paradigm.
-Moving the discussion beyond the technical mobility solutions, and modal shifts, may actually be the best way to make these solutions feasible.
+Advocates are finally bringing attention to issues like the impact and efficiency of multiple transport modes, the fair allocation of road space and spending, and opportunities to create more seamless transportation systems and commuter options.
+While each of these advances are extremely important, when advocated for and implemented in isolation of the others, they do not lead to structural change.
+By moving the transportation discussion beyond technical mobility solutions and modal shifts, we can generate integrative solutions for each of these issues.

-The best way to create the true paradigm shift away from our oil dependence therefore is to create places that people want to be, places that support vital local economies, healthy, safe, active lifestyles and strong communities.
+The best way to create a true paradigm shift in transportation is to create places where people want to be – places that can simultaneously support vital local economies along with healthy lifestyles and strong communities.

 At PPS, we are reframing transportation projects and local and national campaigns for change on all scales around Placemaking.
-Looking at Streets as Places as a focus is creating an “Upside Down” planning process that leverages the potential outcomes of transportation projects while insuring broad buy-in and support.
+Reimagining Streets as Places, we focus on creating an “Upside Down” planning process that leverages the potential outcomes of transportation projects while also gerenrating broad buy-in and support.
 From the NYC Streets Renaissance Campaign, to our Building Communities through Transportation program campaign for reinventing transportation around Placemaking and community outcomes, we are forging new prospects for success in progressive transportation planning.